How To Store A Kayak Properly (and NOT Damage the Hull)

 No Room Indoors?
 Outdoors It Is...

-If you don’t have the luxury of spare indoor space then your only other option is to store your yak outside.
+If you don’t have the luxury of indoor kayak storage space then your only other option is to store kayaks outside.
 If this is the case then you’re going to need to think about the weather conditions.
-Firstly, you will want to find a place that provides a bit of shelter for your vessel.
+Firstly, you will want to find a place that provides a bit of shelter for your boat, away from UV rays and cold temperatures.

-A shaded area can be preferable but if that’s not available to you then you might want to consider using a protective cover, such as a tarpaulin.
+A shaded area, such as a covered porch, can be preferable for storing kayaks but if that’s not available to you then you might want to consider using a protective cover, such as a tarpaulin.
 Using a waterproof and UV resistant cover designed specially for kayaks can be useful but you might still want the tarp for added protection.
+A sun protective spray may also be useful and limits exposure to the sun but it might not offer enough protection as other materials for long term storage.

-It can be a good idea to cover your kayak regardless of whether the spot is in the shade or not as this will not only keep it safe from the weather but also from sand, dust and even bugs and animals that might want to hideout in your cockpit.
+It can be a good idea to cover your kayak with a kayak storage cover regardless of whether the storage area is in the shade or not as this will not only keep it safe from the weather (particularly UV rays) but also from sand, dust and even bugs and animals that might want to hideout in your cockpit.
+A cozy uncovered cockpit can be an open invitation for creatures to set up camp.

 Storing your kayak outside will likely pose additional problems compared to storing it inside, so you will need to take extra precautions to keep moisture out.
 If you’re using a tarp, it can offer better protection if you position it like a tent over your vessel, as this will allow any rain or snow to slide off and not sit directly on top of your yak.